 1906 Thomas Flyer Touring Car

 The E.R.
 Thomas Company of Buffalo, New York, manufactured this touring car during its peak production year of 1906.
-Known for their high performance, born out in 1908 when a Flyer won the New York to Paris race, they were also expensive.
+Known for their high performance, proved in 1908 when a Thomas Flyer won the New York to Paris race, the cars were also expensive.
 This vehicle sold for $3,700.
 The company faltered a few years after Henry Ford perfected his Model T.

 Artifact